Finding Purpose with Mission-Driven Organizations

-Ashley Guevara ’18 co-founds LULAC Council at St. Edward’s University, and in the process, inspires the next generation of young adult leaders
+Ashley Guevara ’18 co-founded LULAC Council at St. Edward’s University, and in the process, inspired the next generation of young adult leaders

-As other St. Edward’s University students memorize formulas, practice problems and scan chapter summaries, Ashley Guevara ’18 stays awake until 3:00 a.m. managing paperwork.
+As other St. Edward’s University students memorize formulas, practice problems and scan chapter summaries, Ashley Guevara ’18 stayed awake until 3:00 a.m. managing paperwork.

-She inserts data meticulously into spreadsheets, ensuring that at least 40 students have not only turned in their membership forms, but have also paid dues.
-The deadline to form a League of United Latin American Citizens (LULAC) Council at St. Edward’s University is fast approaching.
+She inserted data meticulously into spreadsheets, ensuring that at least 40 students had turned in their membership forms and paid their dues.
+The deadline to form a League of United Latin American Citizens (LULAC) Council at St. Edward’s University was fast approaching.

-With one Facebook post, she received interest from over 100 students and followed up with each of them for national dues, state dues and district dues.
-Ashley turned all of the paperwork into Student Life and hit the ground running.
-Soon after founding the Council on campus, she was tapped for a LULAC district position — Deputy Director for Young Adults — in charge of the Councils at St. Edward’s, The University of Texas at Austin and other Young Adult Councils in the city and surrounding counties.
+With one Facebook post, she received interest from more than 100 students.
+She corresponded with each of them, collecting national, state and district dues, and then hit the ground running after turning in all required paperwork to Student Life.
+Soon after founding the Council on campus, she was tapped for a LULAC district position — Deputy Director for Young Adults — in charge of the Councils at St. Edward’s, The University of Texas at Austin, and other Young Adult Councils in the city and surrounding counties.

-Her knack for making a difference, particularly in the Young Adult Council sector, has already garnered the attention of LULAC leadership.
-At the District Convention last April, Ashley received the Young Adult Woman of the Year award.
+Her knack for making a difference, particularly in the Young Adult Council sector, garnered the attention of LULAC leadership.
+At the District Convention in April 2020, Ashley received the Young Adult Woman of the Year award.
 This recognition automatically put her into the running for awards at the State Convention in Corpus Christi.
 Busy with Family Orientation at St. Edward’s, Ashley missed the State Convention and found out on social media that she had been named the State Young Adult Woman of the Year.

-Ashley’s friend and fellow LULAC member encouraged her to go.
-She offered that Ashley stay with her at her grandmother's house in San Antonio and spend money on at least one dinner — the awards dinner.
-Ashley didn’t realize until the dinner started why it was so important that she attend.
-She had been named the National Young Adult Woman of the Year.
+Ashley’s friend and a fellow LULAC member encouraged her to go.
+She offered her grandmother's home in San Antonio for lodging and wanted to pay for at least one dinner — the awards dinner — so Ashley could attend.
+Ashley didn’t realize until the dinner started why it was so important that she attend: she had been named the National Young Adult Woman of the Year.

 In the months following her high school graduation, Ashley participated in the Young Ambassadors Program with the Smithsonian Latino Center.
-She traveled to Washington, D.C. for a weeklong seminar and then experienced a four-week internship at the Fort Worth Museum of Science and History.
+She traveled to Washington, D.C. for a week-long seminar and then participated in a four-week internship at the Fort Worth Museum of Science and History.
 “I feel like my perspective on things that I could do changed,” she said.
 The following summer, the program asked her to return as a staff-person during the D.C. training.

 After her first year at St. Edward’s University, Ashley decided to return to Dallas for the summer and intern at LATINA Style Inc., a national magazine dedicated to Latina professionals and business owners.

-She gained research, editing and even copywriting experience that complemented her Marketing and Entrepreneurship coursework.
+She gained research, editing and copywriting experience that complemented her Marketing and Entrepreneurship coursework.

-In the summer of 2017, Ashley decided to challenge herself and apply for a position as an Orientation Leader.
+In the summer of 2017, Ashley challenged herself by applying for a position as an Orientation Leader.
 She presented to over 100 parents and students at each Orientation session and practiced public speaking and customer service skills.